 Text Language Identification is the process of predicting the language of a given a piece of text.
 You might have encountered it when Chrome shows a popup to translate a webpage when it detects that the content is not in English.
 Behind the scenes, Chrome is using a model to predict the language of text used on a webpage.

 When working with a dataset for NLP, the corpus may contain a mixed set of languages.
 Here, language identification can be useful to either filter out a few languages or to translate the corpus to a single language and then use for your downstream tasks.

 Facebook’s Fasttext library

 Fasttext is an open-source library in Python for word embeddings and text classification.
 It is built for production use rather than research and hence is optimized for performance and size.
 It extends the Word2Vec model with ideas such as using subword information and model compression.

 For our purpose of language identification, we can use the pre-trained models provided by fastText.
 The model was trained on a dataset drawn from Wikipedia, Tatoeba, and SETimes.
-The basic idea is a prepare a training data of (text, language) pairs and then train a classifier on it.
+The basic idea is to prepare a training data of (text, language) pairs and then train a classifier on it.

 The benchmark shows that the pre-trained models are better than langid.py, another popular language identification tool.
 Fasttext has better accuracy and also the inference time is very fast.
 It supports a wide variety of languages including French, German, English, Spanish, Chinese.

 - Install the